christianalfoni/EmptyBox/cerebral/markdown/get-started.md

 # Get Started

 This is one example of how you can get started using Cerebral.
 The article [The ultimate Webpack setup](http://www.christianalfoni.com/articles/2015_04_19_The-ultimate-webpack-setup) will help you get going with a boilerplate that fits very nicely with Cerebral.
+It is recommended to use Node from version **4.x.x**.

-`npm install cerebral && npm install cerebral-baobab && npm install cerebral-react`
+`npm install cerebral cerebral-baobab cerebral-react`

-This example also uses React 0.14, which is currently in release candidate.
-Install it using `npm install react@0.14.0-rc1`.

 *controller.js*
 ```javascript